MDhewei/AFTME/README.md

 python AFTME.py assign_score -i "atom_233.xlsx" "statisfolder" "scorefolder" -o "assignfolder"
 ```

-## Datasets and results of large-scale analysis
+## Datasets and large-scale-analysis results

 [1.
 Motif_all](https://github.com/MDhewei/AFTME/tree/master/%20Motif_all): This folder contains the heatmaps, statistics results and figures for all the FG-binding motifs.